handrew/browserpilot/readme.md

 ![demo](assets/demo_buffalo.gif)

-Language is the most natural interface by which humans give and receive instructions.
-Instead of writing bespoke automation or scraping code which is brittle to changes in a website, creating and adding agents should be as simple as defining sequences of instructions in plain English, and then chaining together those subroutines.
+Language is the most natural interface through which humans give and receive instructions.
+Instead of writing bespoke automation or scraping code which is brittle to changes, creating and adding agents should be as simple as writing plain English.

 ## ⛩️ Architecture and Prompt Patterns